WoTTsecurity/agent/README.md

 **TL;DR:** WoTT provides seamless security audit of linux nodes

 Our goal is to improve the security posture of your servers and devices.
+This is our open source agent that connects to the [WoTT Dashboard](https://dash.wott.io).

 Here are some of the things that WoTT will check for: